dew54/math-opt-project/README.md

 This is python implementation of the Isolated Community Evacuation Problem (ICEP, see paper.pdf).

-The problem is split in two parts:
+The problem is split in two parts: <br>
-  Deterministic one: see script.ipynb
+       Deterministic one: see script.ipynb <br>
-  Stochastic one: stochasticScript.ipynb
+       Stochastic one: stochasticScript.ipynb <br>

+See runExpe.py and runExpeStoc.py for implementation.